Azure VNet Route Selection

 The final topic of this article is how the best matching route is selected in Azure.

 Condition is violated if a network gateway injects via BGP a network that is more specific than (or the same as) VNet address space or a peered VNet prefix.
-In this case, the routes with the next-hop type of Virtual Network or VNet Peering are preferred over more specific BGP routes.
+In this case the routes with next hop type of Virtual Network, VNet Peering are preferred over more specific BGP routes.
 We recommend to design network, so prefixes from Azure VNet address space is not used anywhere else on the network.
-As a workaround in migration scenarios, remote networks can be network address translated (NAT-ed) to the non-overlapping range.
+As a workaround in migration scenarios, remote networks can be network address translated (NAT-ed) to non-overlapping range.

 To identify the best route for a specific destination there are several steps, with each minimizing number of candidate routes to select from.
 Once a single route is left the process stops and this route is used.

-In the diagram below, a packet with the destination of 10.1.0.20 matches 3 routes of different lengths.
+In the diagram below, a packet with the destination of 10.1.0.20 matches 3 routes of different length.
 The most specific route (with the longest prefix length of /16) is selected.

-The next example shows a packet with a destination of 10.30.1.34.
+The next example shows a packet with the destination of 10.30.1.34.
 After selecting all matching candidates, we have 4 routes left.
-In the second step, we keep only the longest prefix routes (/24).
+In the second step, we keep only longest prefix routes (/24).
 Out of two remaining routes, we know that user-defined routes are more preferred.
-The single route that points to a virtual appliance with an IP address of 10.0.0.100 is used to forward the traffic.
+The single route that points to a virtual appliance with IP address of 10.0.0.100 is used to forward the traffic.

 Self-Test Questions